jerm-jerm/quartz/content/DND Mystrala/2. The Remnants/Sundara.md

 - [[Varrick]], has made efforts to protect Sundara since they were in [[Ironford Prison]] together.
 Sometimes she is put off or nervous about how well he seems to 'handle' magic users.
 But, outside of him being cursed or possessed, she trusts Varrick with her life.

 ## Secrets from the group
+- She has always downplayed or skirted around discussing her feelings about Solonor
 	- She has talked with Solonor in her dreams and had recent interactions with him in the Clockwork Void
 - She is of [[Mechanus]] and possibly immortal
--
+- She detected something unusual when banishing [[Cassius]] to [[Mechanus]]
 ``` custom-frames
 frame: DNDBeyond Sundara
 ```